 That said you do get 4G connectivity here with download speeds of up to 300Mbps, so it's not too shabby when it comes to actually getting you online and in touch with all the apps and services you're going to need.
 There's no bundled data or integrated connection option, so you're going to have to source local SIMs for the different places that you visit.

 What really appeals to us most is that simple, pocket-friendly form factor.
-You don't get the full screen that some other hotspots offer, but there are LCD indicators so you always know what's happening, and as there is no display you can save yourself some money.
+You don't get the full screen that some other hotspots offer, but there are LCD indicators so you always know what's happening, and as there is no display you can save yourself some money up front.
 Getting set up and started couldn't be much easier either, which is another reason to buy this.

 How to choose the best Wi-Fi hotspot for travel